How to Start Your Own LLC in Kansas - Complete Guide

 Default Tax Treatment

-Single-member LLCs are taxed like sole proprietorships, while multi-member LLCs are taxed as partnerships unless another tax status is elected.
-LLCs may choose to be taxed as a C-corporation or S-corporation by filing the appropriate IRS forms, depending on their financial strategy.
+Single member LLCs are taxed similarly to a sole proprietorship, and multi-member LLCs are taxed as a partnership unless it chooses to be taxed as some other tax structure.
+The LLLCs can either decide to be taxed as a C-corporation or S-corporation by submitting relevant forms to the IRS, based on their financial plan.

 Open a Business Bank Account

-After forming your LLC, it's important to open a dedicated business bank account to keep personal and business finances separate.
+Once you have created your LLC, you should open a specific business bank account in order to separate personal and business money.

 Get Business Insurance